MAS Teachers' Bios

 Chris Peck with guitar

-Chris Peck, guitar and bass instructor, is a musician and teacher from the San Francisco Bay Area.
+Chris Peck, guitar and bass instructor (winter and spring sessions), is a musician and teacher from the San Francisco Bay Area.
 He holds a B.A. in Jazz and Composition from NYU’s Gallatin School.
 He began teaching guitar while still in high school, and has since taught group workshops in percussion, rock and jazz ensemble in a variety of settings around the Bay Area.
 When he’s not teaching, Chris makes his own albums and videos, and performs internationally and throughout the US.
 Last spring, he released “Ancient Baby,” the first album from the band of the same name.
 Chris is also a creative writer—presenting his fiction and poetry in readings around the Bay Area and holds an M.A. in the Humanities from Dominican University.

 Karsten Windt